odoo/odoo/doc/source/development.rst

   * Return a context (an object), this is the "normal" response if the input holds a value.

-  * Return a falsy value (generally ``null``).
+  * Return a value that evaluates as false (generally ``null``).
 This value indicates the input does not contain any value and will not take part in the research.

   * Raise :js:class:`openerp.base.search.Invalid` to indicate that it holds a value but this value can not be used in the search